durvaal/viacep-fastapi/README.md

-## Backend CRUD API wiht FastAPI and MongoDB
+## CRUD API with FastAPI and MongoDB

 Backend in Python that uses the API [ViaCEP](http://viacep.com.br) to create a simple CRUD with MongoDB integration.